-COVID-19 Alert: TLC Lodges for children and families affected by cancer in Pretoria and Polokwane will remain operating with protective measures and support via phone and online platforms.
+COVID-19 Alert: TLC Lodges for children and families affected by cancer in Pretoria, Polokwane and Durban will remain operating with protective measures and support via phone and online platforms.

 CANSA’s Tough Living with Cancer (TLC) Programme focuses on: